oasisprotocol/docs/docs/general/manage-tokens/staking-and-delegating.md

 :::

 You can stop staking and reclaim your tokens at any time.
 This can be done with a CLI tool or any of the wallets mentioned above.
-After sending the corresponding `staking.ReclaimEscrow` transaction, your tokens will, to ensure the network security and robustness, enter the **debonding period** defined in the [genesis](../oasis-network/network-parameters.md) document.
+After sending the corresponding `staking.ReclaimEscrow` transaction, your tokens will, to ensure the network security and robustness, enter the **debonding period** defined in the current [genesis](/operators/mainnet) document.
 Currently, this period is 336 epochs (around 14 days) and no staking rewards are earned for the duration of this period.
 Afterwards your ROSE will be free to use.

 :::danger